If you’re like me and know more about Scripture than living like Jesus, here’s a strong word for you courtesy of the son of God himself.

 Remember, the first-century Christians, especially Gentile Christians, had no Bible.
 They had no background about Jesus.
 They just heard a message of redemption, believed that message and lived in community with others who accepted it.

-3) You wonder how close you can get to sin without actually sinning.
+3) A counterfeit Christian wonders how close he or she can get to sin without actually sinning.

 Few questions upset and sadden me more than this one.
 “Frank, is _______ a sin?”
 Just fill in the blank.
 Spending the night with your boyfriend/girlfriend.
 Getting a buzz.
 Watching a movie glorifying sex and worldliness.
 As a church leader, I am asked these questions quite often.